-quirement finance officer means the requirement calculated in accordance with Table 5.2.3(5)(a) (Expenditure based requirement).
+means the European Investment Bank. means the requirement calculated in accordance with Table 5.2.3(5)(a) (Expenditure based requirement).

-financial resources financial resources remeans the most senior individual from time to time directly responsible for the firm's finances and for compliance with the requirements of the Supervision Manual.

-has the meaning given in rule 5.2.1(3) (Financial resources).
+means the most senior individual from time to time directly responsible for the firm's finances and for compliance with the requirements of the Supervision Manual. has the meaning given in rule 5.2.1(3) (Financial resources).